Criminal Background Check Policy

 II.
 Sensitive positions

-All new hires, promotions or transfers (including student hourly, part time, and per course faculty) to sensitive positions as defined below shall be subject to a criminal background check.
+All new hires, promotions, transfers or select volunteers identified by the administration (including student hourly and part-time) to sensitive positions as defined below shall be subject to a criminal background check.
+Hiring departments are responsible for identifying employees who will be working in sensitive positions.
+Departments should notify HR and provide them the information required to request a background check from the vendor.
 Sensitive positions shall include the following individuals who:

-- Have Fiduciary Responsibilities including ability to move funds between accounts, use university funds routinely to purchase items/services, handles more than nominal amounts of cash ($5,000+), works with grant funding that can be transferred between accounts, and/or is responsible for auditing fiduciary activities.
+- Have Fiduciary Responsibilities including ability to move funds between accounts, use university funds routinely to purchase items/services, handle more than nominal amounts of cash ($5,000+), work with grant funding that can be transferred between accounts, and/or be responsible for auditing fiduciary activities.

 - Work with Vulnerable Populations including: